 For the 5th year we are back for our annual tradition of the Leftover Last Waltz!
-In the same spirit as the original Last Waltz, this year's Leftover Last Waltz will be a celebration of Tulsa's music and art, as well as the initiatives and contributions of the Woody Guthrie Center to Tulsa, Oklahoma.
+In the same spirit as the original Last Waltz, this year's Leftover Last Waltz will be a celebration of Tulsa's music, art and culinary scene, as well as the initiatives and contributions of the Woody Guthrie Center to Tulsa, Oklahoma.
 The event is aimed at promoting the ideas of Woody Guthrie, whose music spoke of reality and gave a voice to an important time in American history.

 A Celebration of Tulsa

 The Leftover Last Waltz will take place on Sunday, November 25, 2018 at 6:00 p.m.
 As it has in the past, Cain's Ballroom will play host to an exclusive screening of The Last Waltz, by Martin Scorsese.
 The Last Waltz documents The Band's final performance at the Winterland Ballroom in San Francisco, California on Thanksgiving Day, 1976.
-Scorsese's camera explores and captures the emotions and interactions of the artists on stage, while offstage, his interviews with The Band's members provide an unbelievable perspective of life on the road.
-With appearances by some of the most influential artists in rock n' roll history, such as Bob Dylan and Neil Young, The Last Waltz presents an amazing look at, what is considered to be, one of the greatest rock n' roll concerts of all time.
+Scorsese's camera explores and captures the emotions and interactions of the artists on stage, while offstage, his interviews with The Band's members provides an unbelievable perspective of life on the road and The Band’s journey.
+With appearances by some of the most influential artists in rock n' roll history, such as Bob Dylan and Neil Young, The Last Waltz presents an amazing look at one of the greatest rock n' roll concerts of all time.

 Brad James Band

 Brad James began playing guitar upon arriving in Stillwater, Oklahoma as a freshman at OSU.
 There he quickly immersed himself in what would become known as the "Red Dirt Music Family Tree."